SWENGG4Y2023/SWENGG4Y2023Team07/Assignment1/SRS.md

 ### 2.6.
 User Documentation:
  The Duolingo application provides user documentation in the form of a help centers, user guides, and a community forum.
 The help center provides answers to frequently asked questions, while the user guides provide step-by-step instructions on how to use the app.
 The community forum allows users to connect with other language learners, ask questions, and share tips and strategies.

+ The latest feature added to Duolingo are the podcasts language enthusiasts can hear to anywhere, everywhere.

 ### 2.7.
 Assumptions and Dependencies:
 The Duolingo app is developed with the following assumptions: